adedomin/independent-study/indep-study.md

 ### 4.2.2.
 Advantages

-The advantage jscomposer has, over how ansible orchestrates modules, is that it gives users control on the flow of execution.
+The advantage jscomposer has, over how Ansible orchestrates modules, is that it gives users control on the flow of execution.
 To have a similar level a control, you have to use synchronous Ansible modules[@ansible].
 Users can use the native jscomposer modules like parallel and serial to dictate strictly how to execute the code.
-This is unlike ansible which requires users to use pre, post, tasks and handlers to give a similar benefit.
+This is unlike Ansible which requires users to use pre, post, tasks and handlers to give a similar benefit.

 Below is an example of how one can use jscomposer to create a JavaScript file that will install ezios[^ezios-loc]--a web application available on npm.